M4ximumPizza/License/readme.md

 # License
- -This repo is only for the use of the MPL license.
+ -This repo is only for the use of the MPL license. <br>
- -This license will be updated as time goes on.
+ -This license will be updated as time goes on. <br>
  -Version 1 Right now.